ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 |                                                                                                                        | Withdrawals are delayed by several days to allow for challenges.
 For fungible assets this can be mitigated by liquidity providers, but there is an associated capital cost. |
 |                                                                                                                        | If too many users try to exit their Plasma chain simultaneously (due to malicious activity or network failure), they could flood the root chain and congest the network. |

 ## How does Plasma differ from sidechains and sharding?

-Plasma, sidechains, and sharding all follow a similar pattern where a collection of "child chains" rely on a "main chain" for consensus.
-At intervals, cryptographic proofs of transaction validity (hashes) are submitted to the main chain to prevent fraudulent activity on child chains.
+Plasma, sidechains, and sharding are fairly similar because they all connect to Ethereum Mainnet in some way.
+However, the level and strength of these connections vary, which affects the security properties of each scaling solution.

-However, the three scaling solutions have slight differences.
-Here is a quick comparison of plasma chains, sidechains, and shard chains:
+Here's a quick comparison of plasma chains, sidechains, and shard chains:

 ### Plasma vs sidechains